 Capsicum chutney recipe – Capsicums are rich in vitamin A and C and many other minerals.
 I try to include them in dishes where ever possible in fried rice, biryani, curry and even in stir fry recipes.
 I prefer to make vegetable or leafy greens chutney to accompany our south Indian breakfast idli, dosa, pongal or any other dish.
 That’s one of the easiest ways to include vegetables in our breakfast.
 I am sharing 2 capsicum chutney recipes on this post.

-I make this capsicum chutney for idli, dosa, pongal, or pesarattu , We don’t mind even enjoying this with sandwiches, vegetable spring rolls or even with paratha.
+I make these capsicum chutney for idli, dosa, pongal, or pesarattu , We don’t mind even enjoying this with sandwiches, vegetable spring rolls or even with paratha.

 Using chana dal is a better option than fried gram for folks on low glycemic and low carbs diet.
 Fried gram saves a bit of frying time which otherwise the chana dal has to be fried and cooled.